v-levonyan/CSP/README.md

 .Open new terminal, change directory to the python_client directory, and type ./client_main.py

+It is the first version of the product, and currently is being expanded.
 If you wish to report a bug then please report to the following mail:
     david.tsaturyan.95@gmail.com